Brian is a trial lawyer whose practice centers on complex commercial litigation, with an emphasis on disputes over trade

 Before Fox Rothschild

 Prior to joining Fox, Brian was an associate at a national law firm based in Philadelphia, where he served as co-founder and co-chair of the firm’s Veterans’ Rights Pro Bono Practice Group and helped to organize the International and Domestic Arbitration Group.
 He also previously served as a federal judicial law clerk to the Honorable James F. McClure of the U.S. District Court for the Middle District of Pennsylvania.

 While in law school, he served as a member of the Washington and Lee Law Review.
 Brian was also a best oralist and best brief finalist at the John W. Davis Moot Court Competition.
 As a Burks Scholar, he taught research and writing skills to first-year students.
 He was inducted into the Omicron Delta Kappa Leadership Honor Society.

 In college, Brian spent a semester abroad at the National University of Ireland Galway.

 Beyond Fox Rothschild

 In addition to his teaching duties, Brian is active in the American Bar Association.
-He currently serves as co-editor of the website and social media accounts for the American Bar Association Business Torts and Unfair Competition Committee for the 2016-17 bar year.
+He serves as Co-Chair of the ABA Section of Litigation's Business Torts and Unfair Competition Committee for the 2016-17 bar year.
 In 2014, he co-chaired the ABA Corporate Counsel CLE Seminar.
 He is a member of the ABA Judicial Internship Opportunity Program.
 He is also active in the Irish American Business Chamber and Network, Brehon Society, Bucknell Professional Network and the Greater Philadelphia Rugby Business Network.

 Brian also maintains an active pro bono practice and represents homeless veterans before the Veteran’s Administration.
 During his career, he has litigated on behalf of college student editors, disabled New Jersey residents and gay rights advocates.